User-centric sync for the web

 |Google Drive JS||YES|

-The reason that none of these client libraries support for instance Apple iCloud or Microsoft OneDrive, is that those services don't provide a cross-origin 'REST+CORS' API.
-Dropbox and GoogleDrive do, all remoteStorage providers do (this is what the remoteStorage specification was designed for), and Hoodie does as of version 1.0 (still in beta as of October 2014).
+The reason that none of these client libraries support for instance Apple iCloud, is that those services don't provide a cross-origin 'REST+CORS' API.
+Dropbox and GoogleDrive do (and nowadays Microsoft OneDrive and GitHub do as well, by the way), all remoteStorage providers do (this is what the remoteStorage specification was designed for), and Hoodie does as of version 1.0 (still in beta as of October 2014).